Global Executive Committee

 Regional Executive Committee

 The Regional Executive Committee (RexCom) serves as the regional representation and policy-making body of ICLEI Members in Southeast Asia.
 Voting members of all Regional Executive Committees form the ICLEI Council, the supreme decision-making and oversight body of the global association.
-The current set of RexCom officers will serve from 2021 to 2024.
+The current set of RexCom officers will serve from 2024-2027

 Mayor